valntn/nanopore_genomic_tutorial/walkthrough_2.md

 ### Medaka
 Medaka is a machine-learning model based polisher, so it is _super important_ to correctly specific the flow cell and the basecaller used, because that will influence the way that medaka corrects the assembly.
 You can find the flow cell, the guppy basecaller version and the basecalling model used in the sequencing report file in the nanopore data folder.
-The available models can be found by typing medaka_basecaller -h
+The available models can be found by typing medaka_consensus -h
 The main output of medaka consensus.fasta in the medaka folder. https://github.com/nanoporetech/medaka#Usage